run-llama/llama_index/docs/guides/use_cases.md

 index3 = GPTListIndex([index1, index2])

-response = index3.query("<query_str>")
+response = index3.query("<query_str>", mode="recursive", query_configs=...)

 ```

 ### Use Case: Routing a Query to the Right Index

+You have a few disparate data sources, represented as Document objects
+or subindices.
 You want to "route" a query to an underlying Document or a subindex.
 Here you have three options: `GPTTreeIndex`, `GPTKeywordTableIndex`, or a
 [Vector Store Index](/how_to/vector_stores.md).